onedarnleyroad/generator-one-craft/README.md

 ├── src                         # Front end source files mostly
 |   ├── scss
 |   ├── js
+|   ├── partials                # for the templates folder using @@includes - see below.
 |   ├── img                     # see gulpfile - we put in images here and they get compressed into public
 |   └── templates               # this is for any twig template snippets you wish to transform before sending to craft
 |